fhiso/tsc-governance/board/report-2018.md

 donations received have been from a small number of our members, often given to cover specific costs.
-However, relying on donations from a small number of members is ultimately unsustainable, and risks being undemocratic if it gives those members having greater influence over the organisation.
+However, relying on donations from a small number of members is ultimately unsustainable, and risks being undemocratic if it results in those members having greater influence over the organisation.

 Most of our members joined in 2013 in the months after we first invited people to become members of the organisation.
 The $20 membership fee